codespaces-contrib/save-june/README.md

 ---

 If you made it this far, that means that you helped <ins>save June</ins>!
-Go ahead and pat yourself on the back, and close this issue.
+Go ahead and pat yourself on the back, and take a coffee break.
 You just moved your development environment to the cloud, and that makes you pretty darn awesome 😎

 <img width="500px" src="https://user-images.githubusercontent.com/116461/93296814-db0d4a80-f7a4-11ea-9bb5-5cd44b7eb39c.png" />